Obversity/webhook_test/readme.md

 A simple way to log webhooks from remote services locally.

+# Assumptions

+You have installed:
+- npm
+- node
+- git

 # Installation

 Clone the repo, install packages and run the server